raymondwcs/dockerimage.kafka.multiarch/README.md

 ```
 docker login
 ```
-2. Build and pushlish a linux/arm64/v8 and linux/amd64 docker images.
+2. Build and publish a `linux/arm64/v8` and `linux/amd64` docker images.
 Replace `docker-hub-id` with your Docker Hub userid
 ```
 docker buildx build \
 --push \